superfly/docs/reference/private-networking.html.md

 The following example shows private networks in action.
 You'll need to install [flyctl](/docs/hands-on/install-flyctl/) and be at least a little familiar with deploying apps on Fly.io.

-For this example we'll use the [hello-fly](https://github.com/fly-apps/hello-fly) repository.
+For this example, you'll use the [hello-fly](https://github.com/fly-apps/hello-fly) repository.
+First, clone the `hello-fly` repo, and then run `fly launch`:

 ```cmd
 # clone the repository